-Graeco-Buddhist sculpture (100 B.C.-400 A.D.).-The Greeks left in the Punjab by Alexander the Great after his spectacular march to India, were driven out a few years later by Chandragupta Maurya, but those left in Bactria (Northern Afghanistan) established an empire that spread across the kingdom of Gandhara and thence into the Punjab, carrying with it Greek art and Greek culture.
+Graeco-Buddhist School.-The Greeks left in the Punjab by Alexander the Great after his spectacular march to India, were driven out a few years later by Chandragupta Maurya, but those left in Bactria (Northern Afghanistan) established an empire that spread across the kingdom of Gandhara and thence on into the Punjab, carrying with it Greek art and Greek culture.
 When, therefore, Buddhism became its prevailing religion it was to Greek art that it turned for its medium of expression, though its Bactrian Greek rulers were succeeded by Scythians (Sakas) and Parthians.

-Graeco-Buddhist art seems probably to have originated in (or even before) the reign, apparently long and peaceful, of the Sevthian Azes I, who ruled from about 60 B.C., and to have been greatly developed by his Parthian successors, Gondophares (of the St. Thomas legends) and others, who inherited Persian culture but combined it with Greek which they came even to prefer, their extensive carrying trade between India and the Mediterranean keeping them closely in touch with it.
-The patronage of Graeco-Buddhist art was continued by the Kushan dynasty till the collapse of their empire in the third century A.D., and it had a brief but brilliant revival in the "Indo-Afghan" sculpture of about 400 A.D. or a little later.
+Graeco-Buddhist art seems probably to have originated in (or even before) the reign, apparently long and peaceful, of the Scythian Azes I, who ruled from about 60 B.C., and to have been greatly developed by his Parthian successors, Gondophares (of the St. Thomas legends) and others, who inherited Persian culture but combined it with Greek which they came even to prefer, their extensive carrying trade between India and the Mediterranean keeping them closely in touch with it.
+The patronage of Graeco-Buddhist art was continued by the Kushan dynasty till the collapse of their empire in the third century A.D., and it had a brief but brilliant revival in the "Indo-Afghan" sculpture of about 400 A.D., or a little later.
 In contrast to the original or "Gandhara" type of Graeco-Buddhist sculpture, which had tended to be formal and academic, this later sculpture is characterised by vitality, freedom and realism.
 Gandhara sculpture, moreover, was mostly executed in stone and Indo-Afghan sculpture in stucco or clay.

-Graeco-Buddhist sculpture, following the Greek tradition differs from sculpture of the Indigenous Indian schools in its faithful representation of muscular detail in the human body, and in showing Buddha from the earliest times in bodily form, never symbolically.
+Graeco-Buddhist sculpture, following the Greek tradition, differs from sculpture of the indigenous Indian schools in its faithful representation of muscular detail in the human body, and in showing Buddha from the earliest times in bodily form, never symbolically.
 Its subject matter is derived mainly from Buddha's life.
 Graeco-Buddhist stupas differed from truly Indian ones in having no railings.

 The Graeco-Buddhist sculptures exhibited include Buddhas and Boddhisattvas in Greek robes, the latter with moustaches, and one of the former with numerous Buddhas on lotuses springing from his body (the miracle of Sravasti).
-A frieze of Greek cherubs bearing a garland is of special interest for comparison with the outer side of the railing coping from Ameravati which bears an Indian version of the same motif.
-A few stucco heads of Buddha, got from Taxila have been added recently to the gallery.
+A frieze of Greek cherubs bearing a garland is of special interest for comparison with the outer side of the railing coping from Amaravati which bears an Indian version of the same motif.